Utrrgkit/Integration-einer-RGB-D-Kamera-in-eine-OP-Lampe/readme.md

 Project supervisor: [Christian Marzi]

 This project is developed with ORB-Slam2 and Intel depth camera D415.
-The ros_ros_rgbd.cc from original ORB-Slam2 has been mordified and some more features are added:
+The ros_rgbd.cc from original ORB-Slam2 has been mordified and some more features are added:
   - publish RGBD point cloud in Rviz
   - calibrate camera pose with a chessboard and ART system in OP-Labor
   - publish camera pose in OP-Labor as tf in tf_tree